Ecpy/ecpy_ext_demo/README.md

 Folders :

-- ecpy_ext_demo : this is the folder where to add your code and that you SHOULD rename.
+- exopy_ext_demo : this is the folder where to add your code and that you SHOULD rename.
 Inside it you will three files :
     - \_\_init\_\_.py : this module defines a single function 'list_manifests'
 	  that